zyh001/WindowsSpyBlocker/doc/usage.md

 ## Download

 * Directly from [GitHub releases](https://github.com/crazy-max/WindowsSpyBlocker/releases/latest)
-* As a [Chocolate package](https://chocolatey.org/packages/windowsspyblocker) that will allow you to benefit from automatic updates
+* As a [Chocolatey package](https://chocolatey.org/packages/windowsspyblocker) that will allow you to benefit from automatic updates
+* As a [Scoop](https://scoop.sh/) package (`windowsspyblocker`) that will allow you to benefit from automatic updates

 ## First launch